 This luminous foundation from Burberry is her favorite.
 "I love the creamy texture and weightless finish this foundation gives.
 The skin has a soft dewy finish while giving excellent coverage."

 For STATE model and makeup artist Stephany Andujar, large pores require a primer before foundation.
 "Using a primer is more beneficial to people with large pores because it will fill them and make the foundation application more flawless," she says.
 "Using a sponge is always better in my opinion with people with large pores.
 I personally love the Laura Mercier Fawless Oil Free Primer ($38)."
 Follow that up with her recommended foundation, which is a budget-friendly pick from Maybelline.

 Another medium-coverage foundation recommended by Andujar, this one is incredibly smooth and lightweight thanks to actual silk extracts found inside.
 She says it leaves "a very flawless matte finish on the skin" and works "well with larger pores."

 This oil-free foundation is long-wearing (for up to 24 hours).
 It even maintains the skin's pH, so it remains comfortable and smooth throughout the day.
 It's another go-to for Andujar when it comes to disguising large pores.

 STATE makeup artist Stephanie G.M likes this product, which combines skincare and makeup.
 "It's great for minimizing pores and is easily adjustable for drier skin by adding a drop of face oil in the mix," she says.
 "A little goes a long way with this buildable foundation."

-As for skin prep, it should start the night before.
 "I highly recommend a mask and treatment before like Kypris Moonlight Catalyst ($77) at night, which tightens and refines pores," she says.
 Tata Harper's Resurfacing Mask ($58) also works wonders for tightening the look of pores.